TEAM 2 TRAFFIC: Two lanes blocked by overturned vehicle on I-10 East at I-10/I-110 split

 BATON ROUGE - The two left lanes are blocked on I-10 East at I-10/I-110 due to an overturned vehicle.

 Congestion is approaching La.
 Highway 415.
-WBRZ reached out to emergency officials for information on injuries.
+Emergency officials said no one was injured.

 Trending News